The University of Arkansas at Little Rock William H. Bowen School of Law has appointed three full-time faculty members to named professorships.

 “This was a difficult but rewarding decision-making process.
 The faculty who applied for these professorships had a variety of strengths.
 I was pleased to see such impressive work by Bowen faculty members,” said Theresa Beiner, dean of the law school.

-Nicholas Kahn-Fogel, Clinton Distinguished Professor of Constitutional Law and Public Policy
+Nicholas Kahn-Fogel, Distinguished Professor in Constitutional Law

 Professor Nicholas Kahn-Fogel writes extensively in the area of criminal procedure, making him well-suited for this constitutional law and public policy-focused professorship.
 He is a consistent presenter nationally on his research.
 A dedicated teacher, Kahn-Fogel has adopted an additional assessment in his Torts class, which provides first-year law students with feedback prior to their final exams.